cloudeight/style-guidelines/css/README.md

 ### Multi-line Property Values
 Some properties allow for multiple value declarations, such as box shadows.
-Since this can become quite messy, we can separate each value to a new line, multi-line property values should:
+Since this can become quite messy, we can separate each value to a new line.
+Multi-line property values should:

 - Have each value on a new line
 - Have each value indented to the same level as the first value